nauam/Courses/docs/manual/calendars/import-export.md

 When you export a job that is associated with a specific Project Calendar, the job definition will include the list of  calendars by name.

-When you import the job on another qwcontrol instance or project, if an existing project calendar doesn’t match with the calendar name, a warning will be displayed.
+When you import the job on another rundeck instance or project, if an existing project calendar doesn’t match with the calendar name, a warning will be displayed.
 Otherwise, the named calendar will be updated to apply to the Job.

 ```xml
 <joblist>